-CFMWS did not receive any complaints and reports of finding from the Office of the Information Commissioner of Canada, and had no active complaint outstanding from previous periods.
+CFMWS received one (1) notice of intention to investigate and summary of complaint pursuant to section 32 of the Act from the Office of the Information Commissioner of Canada.
+There was no active complaint outstanding from previous periods.

 10. Court Action